nmarley/dash-docs/_includes/devdoc/ref_intro.md

 {% autocrossref %}

-The dash-docs.github.io Developer Documentation describes how Dash works to help educate new Dash developers, but it is not a specification---and it never will be.
+The {{ site.title }} Developer Documentation describes how Dash works to help educate new Dash developers, but it is not a specification---and it never will be.

 Dash security depends on consensus.
 Should your program diverge from consensus, its security is weakened or destroyed.
 The cause of the